barnett617/wilson-page/src/content/blog/2024-09-01-about-astro-learning.md

 ## Some tricks

 If there has some logic in script depending styles, than the `<script>` need to be placed after the `<style>` part, otherwise, the logic in script cannot manipulate the styles

+### TSX with Astro components

+Once you create a tsx component, it cannot use astro components as sub-components bacause it cannot match astro components' props

 ## TODO